All SOC graduates prepare for the world of work by experiencing it through internships.

 Duration, Work Hours and Academic Credit for Internships

-Internship generally coincide with one of TSU’s academic terms, with the internship beginning any time before or during the CM 430 class instruction period and ending the last week of classes, for a total duration of 10-12 weeks during Fall and Spring semesters and six-eight weeks during Summer term.
+Internships generally coincide with one of TSU's academic terms, with the internship beginning anytime before or during the COMM 430 class instruction period and ending the last week of classes, for a total duration of 10 to12 weeks during Fall, Spring and Summer terms.
 Students must work a minimum of ten hours per week, a total of 100 hours.
 Beyond this, the number of hours per week a student works is dependent on the needs of the employer and the decision of the student.

 Houston, Texas 77004